AMReX-Combustion/PeleLM/Docs/source/RunningPeleLM.rst

 The valid boundary types are: ::

-    0 - Interior/periodic
+    Interior
-    1 - Inflow
+    Inflow
-    2 - Outflow
+    Outflow
-    3 - Symmetry
+    Symmetry
-    4 - Slip Wall
-    5 - No Slip Wall
+    SlipWallAdiab
+    NoSlipWallAdiab
+    SlipWallIsotherm
+    NoSlipWallIsotherm

-Note: ``ns.lo_bc`` and ``ns.hi_bc`` must be consistent with ``geometry.is_periodic``---if the domain is periodic in a particular direction then the low and high bc's must be set to ``0`` for that direction.
+Note: ``ns.lo_bc`` and ``ns.hi_bc`` must be consistent with ``geometry.is_periodic``---if the domain is periodic in a particular direction then the low and high bc's must be set to ``Interior`` for that direction.

 As an example, the following: ::

-    ns.lo_bc = 1 4 0
+    ns.lo_bc = Inflow SlipWallAdiab Interior
-    ns.hi_bc = 2 4 0
+    ns.hi_bc = Outflow SlipWallAdiab Interior

     geometry.is_periodic = 0 0 1

-would define a problem with inflow in the low-:math:`x` direction, outflow in the high-:math:`x` direction, slip wall on the low and high :math:`y`-faces, and periodic in the :math:`z`-direction.
+would define a problem with inflow in the low-:math:`x` direction, outflow in the high-:math:`x` direction, adiabatic slip wall on the low and high :math:`y`-faces, and periodic in the :math:`z`-direction.

 Resolution